Huegoxaga/notes/music/logic-pro.md

 - One or more desired output format can be selected
   - PCM - uncompressed
     - File Type: Split will separate the audio into left and right file, interleaved will combine those into one file
+    - many music streaming platform only support `16bit` bit depth and `44100` sample rate
-    - Dither is used to reduce background noise by adding a random noise
+    - Dither is used to reduce background noise by adding a random noise, it is used when boucing bit depth is lower(16bit) than the recording bit depth(24bit)
+- Bounce Mode
   - `Realtime` Mode will bounce the music during playback, it is more accurate
   - `Offine` Mode will be faster
+- `Normalize` is used to prevent cliping when the mastering step is skipped